|

 Deception

-into believing that he is attacking with a high hand strike but instead
+opponent into believing that he is attacking with a high hand strike but

-launches a low kick.
-Two of the five ways of attack-the attack by drawing
+instead launches a low kick.
+Two of the five ways of attack

 Defensive movement patterns